puneetdevs/trading-point.com/README.md

 ## Project Overview

-This project is a URL shortener service.
-It allows users to create short URLs that redirect to a destination URL.
-The service also keeps track of the number of views for each short URL.
+In this exercise you need to create a PHP application that will have a form with the following fields:
+● Company Symbol
+● Start Date (YYYY-mm-dd)
+● End Date (YYYY-mm-dd)
+● Email

 ## Prerequisites